rimas-kudelis/website-watcher/README.md

 You can specify which websites to poll and under what conditions the script should notify you in `watch.json`.

 The file consists of a list of key-value pairs.
 You specify the name of each website / notification as the key of an entry.
+This is the name that will appear in notifications.
-A value must contain at least:
+The value of each key must be another object and contain at least:

 - `"url"`: the url to monitor (with GET requests)
 - `"on"`: the criteria that will trigger a notification. `"in"` will notify if the text in `"txt"` is in the retried HTML, `"not_in"` the opposite, and `"change"` will do so if the page changes from a cached version.